Nelson Mandela Bay traffic chief suspended

 “We must respect due process and avoid any comments that could prejudice ongoing proceedings,” he said.

-Soyaya assured the public the city took all allegations of wrongdoing seriously.
+Soyaya assured the public that the city took all allegations of wrongdoing seriously.

 “We act firmly within the law, we follow the evidence, and we prioritise the integrity of our institutions.”